eveningkid/mailteach-contributing/README.md

 ## Third, create your course description file
 You'll now need to create a `mailteach.json` file at the root of your repository.
-The syntax should follow the following syntax:
+The syntax should look like the following:
 ```JSON
 {
   "lessons": {